-The Fire Pension scheme is unfunded schemes and therefore has no target funding level.
+The Fire Pension schemes are unfunded schemes and therefore have no target funding level.

 The methodology for calculating employer contribution rates to the Fire Pensions Schemes for the 2012 valuation is set out in 'The Public Services (Valuations and Employer Cost Cap) Directions 2014'.